History of Bermuda: The salt trade and the Turks Islands

-Bermudians were raking salt in the Caribbean since the 1630s, an essential ingredient for making cheese, butter, and preserving meat and fish.
+Bermudians were raking sea salt in the Caribbean since the 1630s, an essential ingredient for making cheese, butter, and preserving meat and fish.
 Rakers would channel sea water in salt pans for evaporation.
 Salt Cay and Grand Turk Island became salt colonies in the 1680s.
 According to Jarvis, "these small, hot, dry, and barren islands" were perfect for salt production since the limestone, absence of fresh water, and limited rain fall combined to make the soil unfertile.
 Yet, average temperatures in the eighties Fahrenheit and the eastern trade wind facilitated evaporation of sea water into a saturated brine for salt crystallized.
 Natural ponds were augmented with sluices and causeways.
 Salt originating from this province was cherished for its "brilliant color, purity, and versatility," according to Jarvis.
 In 1708, eighteen vessels were involved in raking salt, and this number grew to 65 in 1716, during the March to November raking season.
 By 1740, 200 vessels were loading salt annually from Grand Turk and Salt Cay, while a few dozen rakers stayed during the winter to repair pans.

 Outside any colonial jurisdiction, Great Britain nevertheless claimed the islands "by right of Bermudian discovery, seasonal occupation, and improvement," according to Jarvis.
 Yet, France and Spain disputed Britain's claims with many attacks, coupled with those by pirates.
 Attacks from France and Spain commenced in 1709 and did not stop until 1764, when Great Britain's sovereignty was recognized.
 In 1693, Bahamas governor Nicholas Trott taxed the rakers, and renewed those taxes in 1738.
 Peace transformed the raking business from an almost all white enterprise, to mixed slave and free labor.
 Seasonal rakers also increased from 300 in 1768 to almost 800 in 1775.

 When the Bermudian sloop Seaflower was seized by the Bahamians in 1701, the response of Bermuda Governor Bennett was to issue letters of marque to Bermudian Privateers.
 In 1706, Spanish and French forces ousted the Bermudians, but were driven out themselves three years later by a Bermudian privateer under the command of Captain Lewis Middleton in what was probably Bermuda's only independent military operation.
 His ship, the Rose, attacked a Spanish and a French privateer holding a captive English vessel.
 Defeating the two enemy vessels, the Rose then cleared out the thirty-man garrison left by the Spanish and French.

 In 1766, the Board of Trade granted Andrew Symmer, a Bermudian merchant, the Crown Agent for the Turks and Caicos Islands.
 Symmer then set a residency requirement of six months, modified the rakers elected government of five commissioners, initiated a mandatory militia requirement, and taxed each bushel of salt.
 Bahamian governor Thomas Shirley then tried to take control in 1772 and drive away the Bermudian rakers.
 By then, 750 of the 800 Turks Islands' rakers were from Bermuda.
 In 1774, Bermuda sent a sloop to protect their rakers after a Bahamian tax collector was beaten.
 A veto of the Bahamian Acts by the Board of Trade prevented escalating violence.